 Does it have the power to enhance my health

-And if you should find yourself gaining weight being at home, lean on my Phase 1 Super Intensive.
-Other helpful bundles to support your right now include my Pain and Inflammation protocol or either of our new Immunity Shield bundles to get you back on track and infused with all the right micronutrients.
+If you should find yourself gaining weight being at home, lean on my Phase 1 Super Intensive.
+Other helpful bundles to support you right now include my Pain and Inflammation protocol or either of my Immunity Shield bundles to get you back on track and infused with all the right micronutrients.